vincent-nguyen8931/refactoring-example-site/README.md

 Lessons Learned
 ----------------

 An attempt was made at adding an alt text to an image file being pulled through the css file.
-The below change does not work in the way I expect it to with the alt text replacing the images location.
+The below change does not work in the way I expect it to with the alt text replacing the image's location.
 Upon additional reading about alt text, if an image is considered unimportant or not paramount, the image will be pulled through css due to the expectation of an alt text not being required.

 ![css](https://github.com/vincent-nguyen8931/refactoring-example-site/blob/main/screenshots/Alt-for-css-image.png?raw=true)